Super Art Fight: History

 Super Art Fight has celebrated May 4 with ThinkGeek, faced off with CollegeHumor, teamed up with The Protomen, and attended Rutgers Geek Week.
 Events are generally held in the Baltimore-D.C. area but as the event has matured, the range has expanded to the larger Northeast Corridor and other parts of the United States.

 Event style and format

 Events generally last for several rounds depending on the number of artists attending and the venue.
-While Super At Fight is a competition, it often bears more resemblance to a combination of improv comedy and collaborative performance art.
+While Super Art Fight is a competition, it often bears more resemblance to a combination of improv comedy and collaborative performance art.
 Three rounds are most common at convention events.

 Super Art Fight artists often develop personas that take inspiration from a variety of popular culture influences such as luchadores and pro wrestling.
 Personas range from simply a nickname to a full costume with props.
 Many of the artists are creative professionals such as graphic designers and art teachers.
 A large percentage of the artists have their own webcomics.